gowripatil/NursingResourceLedger/README.md

 * Go to Run -> Select `Run NursingResourceLedgerPrototypeApplication`

 This runs rest apis at http://localhost:8080/home.
-Following are the rest apis POST /auth/login - login a registered user.
+Following are the rest apis:
+POST /auth/login - login a registered user.
 No authentication token required to access this page.
 POST /auth/signup - register a new user as Admin or Nurse.
 No authentication token required to access this page.
 GET /user/allusers - returns `Displays all users string`.
 Accessed by both nurse and admin.
+Dummy API.
-Dummy API GET /user/displayuser - returns `Display only to nurse`.
+GET /user/displayuser - returns `Display only to nurse`.
 Accessed by nurse only.
 Dummy API.
 GET /user/displayadmin - returns `Display only to admin`.
 Accessed by admin only.
 Dummy API.

 # Starting Angular